-If a smaller inductance inductor is used in the application, the LM3205 may become unstable during line and load transients and V{CON} transient response times may get affected.
+If a smaller inductance inductor is used in the application, the LM3207 may become unstable during line and load transients and V{CON} transient response times may be affected.
 For low-cost applications, an unshielded bobbin inductor is suggested.
-For noise-critical applications, a toroidal or shielded-bobbin inductor should be used.
-A good practice is to lay out the board with footprints accommodating both types for design flexibility.
+For noise critical applications, a toroidal or shielded-bobbin inductor is recommended.
+A good practice is to layout the board with footprints accommodating both types for design flexibility.
 This allows substitution of a low-noise toroidal inductor, in the event that noise from low-cost bobbin models is unacceptable.
 Saturation occurs when the magnetic flux density from current through the windings of the inductor exceeds what the inductor's core material can support with a corresponding magnetic field.
-This can cause poor efficiency, regulation errors or stress to a DC-DC converter like the LM3205.
+This can result in poor efficiency, regulation errors or stress to DC-DC converter like the LM3207.

-CAPACITOR SELECTION
+DC-DC CONVERTER CAPACITOR SELECTION

-The LM3205 is designed for use with ceramic capacitors for its input and output filters.
-Use a $10\mu F$ ceramic capacitor for input and a $4.7\mu F$ ceramic capacitor for output.
+The LM3207 is designed with a ceramic capacitor for its input and output filters.
+Use a 10 μ F ceramic capacitor for input and a 4.7 μ F ceramic capacitor for output.
 They should maintain at least 50% capacitance at DC bias and temperature conditions.
 Ceramic capacitors types such as X5R, X7R are recommended for both filters.
 These provide an optimal balance between small size, cost, reliability and performance for cell phones and similar applications.
-Table 2 lists some suggested part numbers and suppliers.
+Table 4 lists suggests acceptable part numbers and their suppliers.
 DC bias characteristics of the capacitors must be considered when selecting the voltage rating and case size of the capacitor.
-A few manufactures can supply $4.7\mu F$ capacitors in the 0805 case size which maintain at least 50% of their value, but TDK is currently the only manufacturer which can provide such capacitors in the 0603 case size.
-As of November, 2005, no manufacture can supply $10\mu F$ capacitors in the 0603 case size which maintain 50% of their value.
-If it is necessary to choose a 0603-size capacitor for V{IN} , the operation of the LM3205 should be carefully evaluated on the system board.
+If it is necessary to choose a 0603-size capacitor for V{IN}, the operation of the LM3207should be carefully evaluated on the system board.
 Output capacitors with smaller case sizes mitigate piezo electric vibrations when the output voltage is stepped up and down at fast rates.
 However, they have a larger percentage drop in value with dc bias.
-Use of multiple $2.2\mu F$ or $1\mu F$ capacitors in parallel may also be considered.
+Use of multiple 2.2 μ F or 1 μ F capacitors in parallel may also be considered.